ERKuipers/CoupledFieldFish/README.md

 ### SETTING UP MODEL:
 Set up specific configurations using one of the configurations files in the 'input' folder.
-Please also check settings in the 'phenomena.py' script in the 'pre_processing' folder, which may be altered depending on whether a moving average is required.
+Please also check settings in the 'phenomena.py' script in the 'pre_processing' folder, which may be altered depending on whether a moving average over your environmental field data is required.

 ### RUNNING THE MODEL:
-Using one of the files in the 'running' folder and changing the linking to the configurationsetting script you are using.
+Using one of the files in the 'running' folder, you may change the linking to the configuration setting script you are using.

 ### EXPORTING THE OUTPUT:
-Exports are suggested in the same file where a model run is performed.
-When requiring specific data reduction from some properties, please consult the 'exporting.py' script in the 'post_processing' folder for your options.
+Exports can be called using the 'exporting.py' script.
+When requiring specific data reduction from any of the properties as you define them in the model, please consult this script in the 'post_processing' folder for your options.

 ### VISUALISATION AND ANALYSIS:
 Some datareduction visualisation and analysis scripts are suggested in the post_processing folder.